MandyHole/love-a-lab/README.md

 ### Media queries:

-To make the site responsive, I went from three to two columns on the home/Tips pages for a smaller screen/tablet, and then down again to a one column layout for mobile.
-For the pros/cons page, it went from a two column to a one column layout.
+To make the site responsive, I went from three to two columns on both the home and Tips pages for a smaller screen/tablet, and then down again to a one column layout for mobile.
+For the pros/cons page, it went from a two column to a one column layout for mobile.

-I also had to add alternate mobile images for some backgrounds to ensure that the dog’s face was shown.
+I also had to add alternate mobile images for some background images to ensure that the dog’s face was shown.

 ### Consistency: